Archie Mitchell: Storylines

 On Christmas Day 2009, Archie tells Ian he will give the CD to Jane - despite Ian's compliance.
 Archie later convinces Janine to skip Christmas dinner as he has a surprise treasure hunt for her.
 She eventually finds an envelope containing a one-way ticket to Gdańsk in Poland, and discovers that Archie has packed a bag for her to move out of the Queen Vic.
 Archie tells Janine that he is aware that she had been planning to defraud him in a conspiracy with Ryan, before taunting her with the fact that she is the reason why her father Frank (Mike Reid) always ran away and tells here that if she was his daughter he'd have run away too.
 He then proceeds to evict Janine out of the pub, leaving her upset and seething.
 Shortly afterwards, Archie is visited by a number of people whom he had antagonized throughout the year.
 Jack is the first to confront Archie, threatening to kill him if he hurts Ronnie again.
 At the same time, Ian breaks into the pub to extract the CD.
 Archie later catches him out and plans on calling the police.
 When Ian pleads for Archie to not get the police involved, Archie tells him that the CD containing his one-night stand with Janine does not exist but that there is a file on his laptop - which he then reveals he can make copies of anytime he likes.
 Archie then chucks Ian out of the pub and tells him that Jane will receive a phone call in half an hour when she will here some of Ian and Janine's dalliances, prompting Ian to tell Archie that he will wish he was dead should Jane find out from him about the secret.
 Ian then storms off as Archie gleefully watches.
 Sam tries to confront Archie but he shuts the door on her.
 Ronnie visits her father, telling Archie that he will not make her care for him anymore.
 Archie argues with Ronnie about the way he treated her, explaining that his father had never once smiled at him during childhood.
 Unmoved by her father's story, Ronnie tells Archie that she would be glad if he were to die right now.
 Archie throws her out, reminding her of the exact spot she pushed Danielle onto the night she died.
 Shortly afterwards, he starts drinking until Peggy visits him.
 Archie lets her in the pub, and she delivers an ultimatum; either Archie leaves the pub tonight, or he will regret all the evil things he had done to their family.
 Peggy further states that she is not just some sweet, little old lady and that Archie has no idea who he is messing with.
 Archie responds by telling Peggy to spend Christmas Night in bed together, otherwise he will have the pub converted to flats - leaving Peggy horrified.
 She leaves the pub distraught, though not before Archie emotionally tells her that he will be waiting for her to return the moment she leaves.
 Later on, Jack's nephew Bradley (Charlie Clements) visits Archie and punches him - hurting his fist and loosening one of Archie's teeth.
 Bradley warns him to stay away from his fiancee and Danielle's best-friend Stacey Slater (Lacey Turner); a couple of months ago, Archie raped Stacey and became the reason why she ended up getting sectioned in the first place.
 Once Bradley has left the pub, Archie picks up the snowglobe from the floor and shakes it around.
 As he does this, Archie does not notice the bust of the Queen Vic being pushed from the bar and coming straight towards him.
 Archie is struck on the head by the falling bust, and is left fatally injured.
 Moments later, his daughters find him - with Roxy arriving in the pub to see Ronnie crouching down behind their dying father.
 Archie then dies of the head injury, but not before blurting out "Veronica, I'm sorry."
-His body is taken away the next day.
+His body is taken away the next day, despite all he has done Roxy is left devastated by his death.